-New Zealand’s current national terrorism threat level is HIGH; a terrorist attack is assessed as very likely.
+New Zealand’s current national terrorism threat level is MEDIUM; a terrorist attack is assessed as feasible and could well occur.

 The Government’s counter-terrorism priority is to ensure the safety and security of New Zealanders both here and overseas.

 National Security agencies work together on all aspects of counter-terrorism from prevention and preparation to response and recovery.

 We work collaboratively to safeguard New Zealand’s freedoms and way of life to ensure we are neither the target nor the source of terrorist activities.

 Call 111 and ask for Police when there is a serious threat to life or property

 To report information of security concern, call the NZSIS freephone number 0800 747 224 or log a public submission form here

 The threat of terrorism to New Zealand is real.
 An attack could be mounted by individuals or small groups with extreme ideological, political or religious motives.